 Detecting congenital malformations

-Offer women with diabetes an ultrasound scan for detecting fetal structural abnormalities, including examination of the fetal heart, at 20 weeks.
+Offer women with pre-existing diabetes or GDM an ultrasound scan for detecting fetal structural abnormalities, including examination of the fetal heart, at 20 weeks.

 Monitoring fetal growth and well-being

-Offer pregnant women with diabetes ultrasound monitoring of fetal growth and amniotic fluid volume every four weeks from 28 to 36 weeks.
+Offer pregnant women with pre-existing diabetes or GDM ultrasound monitoring of fetal growth and amniotic fluid volume every four weeks from 28 to 36 weeks.

-Most women with gestational diabetes can be treated with lifestyle modifications.
+Most women with GDM can be treated with lifestyle modifications.

 - Body weight - weight loss should be aimed for with women with a BMI >27.